Updated: Nov 10

 Check your water tank

-Aim to store every drop.
+Aim to store every drop or rainwater.
 Inspect the tank’s filter screen, lid and overflow for debris or anything that will prevent rain water moving from the downpipe into the tank.

 Prepare for hail

 When hail hits, it hits fast.
 Create a hail storm plan.
-Have a protected place for your car, outdoor equipment, pets, livestock etc. Consider where your nearest undercover parking is.
-Stay in a sheltered location away from windows or skylights in case hail shatters the glass.
-It is important to also check your insurance policy is up to date before you need it.
+Have a protected place for your car, outdoor equipment, pets, livestock etc. Consider where your nearest undercover parking is and check if your house and contents insurance is up to date and covers you for any damage.